Hoe flanel wordt gemaakt

 Weaving: structure above all

-This is where properties such as:
+This creates properties such as:

 – light absorption